They say time heals all things, but they might be wrong

 - let go of traumatic memories.

-- become a ‘grown up’, feeling like a responsible and resourceful adult rather than as a scared child in an adult body.
+- become a their true capable self, feeling like a responsible and resourceful adult rather than as a scared child in an adult body.

 - be free of the hard time they give themselves.